agn453/HI-TECH-Z80-C/README.md

     n characters from the string t.
 The functions strcasestr() and strncasestr() use case insensitive comparisons.
-    All these functions return a pointer to the first character of the first occurence ofstring s in string t if found, and NULL otherwise.
+    All these functions return a pointer to the first character of the first occurence of string s in string t if found, and NULL otherwise.

 strdup()